FLOOD RISK ASSESSMENT

 When submitting a planning application, a Flood Risk Assessment (FRA) may be a compulsory element to gain approval for your proposed development.

-By carrying out a FRA, you can learn more about the flooding risks to your site.
+By carrying out a Flood Risk Assessment, you can learn more about the flooding risks to your site.
 Flooding can occur from rivers, the sea, groundwater, surface water, sewers and artificial sources such as reservoirs and canals.

 This information allows you to make arrangements to minimise any flooding and its associated damage to your property and your neighbouring sites.
 It also takes into account the risk your development can pose to others, as your site can contribute to the risk of local flooding.